 The brochure listed over 60 Gins!
 I didn’t know that many existed.
 Sorry to any experts out there.
 Each Gin had their own blurb with information on specific flavour notes and recommended garnishes.
 Feeling a little overwhelmed we started with the Gin Festivals Top 10 page.
 If in doubt, give me a list.
 We also used the bar guide to find drinks paired with lemonade.
 It’s true, I hate tonic.

-But which Gin was our favourite I hear you cry.
-Great question and an easy one to answer.
+But which Gin was my favourite I hear you cry.

 This one quite easily came out top.
 I am so glad we got to taste it as I know it sold out for the next session.
 This Manchester based distillery’s inspiration not only comes from nature but also from culture and science, which explains the strange brand name.
 The city bee proudly sits centrally in their logo too.

 Sweet Violets create this sweet and floral liqueur Gin.
 Remember Parma Violets?
 Well, it’s basically that but in alcoholic form.
 The pretty purple pastel colour made it not only pleasing to the palette but also to the eye.
 An absolute stand out winner.